Skip to the content.

 Registration (ICRA and Competition)

 All competitors must be registered for ICRA.
-In addition, teams interested in the Autonomous competition register for the challenge, using the link TBA.
-Registration will give access to the calendar for scheduling practice time with the system.
+In addition, teams interested in the Autonomous competition register for the challenge, using this form.
+Registration will give access to the calendar for scheduling time to test your algorithm on the physical or simulated system.

 The Human Teleoperation challenge is only open to individuals (not teams) and there is no registration for the challenge–just show up and give it your best!